fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the :ref:`brand-identity:Authentication Button` section.

-In all cases:
+The Relying Party implementing the page:

-- the page MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;
+- MUST display all available Digital Identity Authentication methods, including the IT-Wallet System Authentication through the Authentication Button;
-- the page MAY also include other available Authentication methods;
+- MAY also include other available Authentication methods;
-- the page SHOULD provide essential supporting information to help the User make an informed and conscious choice.
+- SHOULD provide essential supporting information to help the User make an informed and conscious choice.

 If the User accesses the Discovery Page from a different Touchpoint than the one where the Wallet Instance is activated (cross-device), selecting IT-Wallet System Authentication MUST redirect the User to the QR code page.